valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Create an index page

 Now that you have downloaded the required dependent files, you are ready to start building your application.
-If you are using the [Node.js](https://nodejs.org/) framework or are adding routing to an existing web application, you may want to use a different file organization.
 This example uses the simplest structure, a single index.html file.

 1. At the root level of your working folder, create a file called index.html and open it in a text editor.